tlsnotary/docs-mdbook/src/motivation.md

 ![](diagrams/data_provenance_tlsn.svg)

-TLSNotary operates by introducing a third party, the `Notary`, into the usual TLS connection between the `User` and a `Server`.
-This `Notary` is **not an intermediary**.
-Instead, the `Notary` participates in a **secure multi-party computation** (MPC) to jointly manage the TLS connection without ever viewing the data in plain text; the `Notary` only has access to encrypted data.
-Furthermore, as the `Notary` only possesses the ephemeral keys of the `Server`, it remains unaware of which `Server` the `User` is communicating with.
+TLSNotary operates by executing the TLS communication using **multi-party computation** (MPC).
+MPC allows User A and User B to jointly manage the TLS connection.
+With TLSNotary, User A can selectively prove the authenticity of arbitrary portions of the data to User B. Since User B participated in the MPC-TLS communication, User B is guaranteed that the data is authentic.

 The TLSNotary protocol is **transparent** to the `Server`.
-From the `Server`'s perspective, the TLS connection is indistinguishable from all other connections.
-As such, **no modifications to the TLS protocol are necessary**.
+From the `Server`'s perspective, the TLS connection appears just like any other connection, meaning **no modifications to the TLS protocol are necessary**.

-The TLSNotary protocol enables the `User` to selectively prove the authenticity of arbitrary portions of the data to a `Verifier` as long as the `Verifier` trusts the `Notary` who signed the data.
+TLSNotary can also separate the TLS-MPC verification from the data verification.
+When an independent **Notary** handles the TLS verification, the user receives signed, or notarized, data from the notary, which she can store or carry around.
+This equates to full data portability.
+It is worth noting that in this setup, User B (the data verifier) needs to trust the notary.

 ## Make your data portable with TLSNotary!